Mentha pulegium: Ancient and modern use

 Documented use of pennyroyal dates back to ancient Greek, Roman, and Medieval cultures.
-Its name – although of uncertain etymology – is associated with Latin pulex (flea), alluding to the manner it was used to drive away fleas when smeared on the body.
+Its name – although of uncertain etymology – is associated with Latin pulex (flea), alluding to the manner in which it was used to drive away fleas when smeared on the body.
 Pennyroyal was commonly incorporated as a cooking herb by the Greeks and Romans.
 A large number of the recipes in the Roman cookbook of Apicius called for the use of pennyroyal, often along with such herbs as lovage, oregano and coriander.
 Although it was commonly used for cooking also in the Middle Ages, it gradually fell out of use as a culinary herb and is seldom used as such today.

 Records from Greek and Roman physicians and scholars contain information pertaining to pennyroyal's medicinal properties, as well as recipes used to prepare it.
 Pliny the Elder, in his encyclopedia Naturalis Historia (Natural History), described the plant as an emmenagogue, and that it also expelled a dead fetus.
 Galen only listed pennyroyal as an emmenagogue, as did Oribasius.
 Roman and Greek writers Quintus Serenus Sammonicus and Aspasia the Physician however both agreed that pennyroyal, when served in tepid water, was an effective abortive method.
 A medical text on gynecology attributed to Cleopatra (though it was actually written by a female Greek physician Metrodora) recommends the use of pennyroyal with wine to induce abortions.

 In regard to its contraceptive properties, it was referred to in a joking manner in Aristophanes' play Peace (421 BCE).
 The god Hermes provides the male character Trygaios a female companion; when Trygaios asks if there would be a problem if she became pregnant, Hermes responds, "Not if you add a dose of pennyroyal."
 In a similar manner, in Aristophanes' comedy Lysistrata, after a pregnant female character on stage is told to withhold her body sexually from her husband, a slender female character, in comparison to the pregnant woman, is described as "a very lovely land Well croppy, and trimmed and spruced with pennyroyal."

 Early settlers in colonial Virginia used dried pennyroyal to eradicate pests.
 Pennyroyal was such a popular herb that the Royal Society published an article on its use against rattlesnakes in the first volume of its Philosophical Transactions in 1665.
 17th-century apothecary and physician Nicholas Culpeper mentions pennyroyal in his medical text The English Physitian, published in 1652.
 In addition to its abortive properties, Culpeper recommends its use for gastrointestinal ailments, such as constipation and hemorrhoids, as well as itching and blemishes to the skin, and even toothaches.

 Pennyroyal is an essential ingredient in the North African dish, which is still eaten to this day, called Batata fliou.

 Pennyroyal continues to be used up through the 20th and 21st centuries.
 Its oil is still commercially available today, though little is known about the appropriate dosages for humans.
 Scientists therefore likely consider it unsafe for use, as it is potentially toxic.